Philip Rohrbecker - 6 January 1817 to 23 June 1864

 By Paul H.

-INTRO: While this is not “Navy” related, it is provided by one of our Hugh Purvis shipmates, Paul H. It is a little history lesson that impacts Paul’s family’s life and provides a little information about 1800’s immigrants who ended serving our country in one of the saddest stories of our Civil War.
+INTRO: While this is not “Navy” related, it was provided by one of our Hugh Purvis shipmates, Paul H. It is a bit history that impacts Paul’s family’s life and provides a little information about 1800 immigrants who ended serving our country in one of the saddest stories from our Civil War.

 My grandmothers’ grandfather was Philip Rohrbecker, born 6 January 1817 in Viernheim, Germany.
 He emigrated to New York City on 13 August 1852.
 Wanting to be a citizen of this fine country, he joined the U.S. Army during the Civil War and was assigned to the all-German 46th regiment out of New York City, called the “Fremont Rifle Regiment.”
-This regiment was mustered into U.S. Army service between 29 July and 16 September 1861, for a 3 year term of enlistment.
-The regiment left on 16 September 1961, 800 strong, for Washington DC , where it was assigned to the 1st.
-Brigade of Sherman's division, and quartered at Annapolis.
+This regiment was mustered into the U.S. Army Service between 29 July and 16 September 1861, for a 3 year term of enlistment.
+The regiment left on 16 September 1861, 800 strong, for Washington DC, where it was assigned to the 1st.
+Brigade of Sherman's division, then quartered at Annapolis.

 Early in November